Follow These Safe Snow Shoveling Tips When Using Your Sno go Shovel

 Avoid a Slip Up

 Ice is another winter hazard that can cause serious injuries.
-When you find yourself walking on ice, NBC's Today advises to think of a penguin.
+When you find yourself walking on ice, think of a penguin.
 On ice, it’s important to keep your center of gravity over your front leg, rather than distributing your weight over both legs.
 You will stand up straight and walk like a penguin, but you will greatly minimize the chance that you will fall.

 Here are other tips for dealing with icy walkways: